stwupton/blog_posts/drafts/project-july-update-2.md

   </tr>
 </table>

-I needed a way for the player to know what critical hit was achieved, so I changed the colour of the damage value based on which multiplier was applied.
+I needed a way for the player to know what critical hit was achieved so I changed the colour of the damage value based on which multiplier was applied.

 ![Attack values colours][attack_value_colours]

 That’s all there was to the attack feature.
-I’m pleased with the results... just not happy that it took so long.
-Next, I will be working on enemy AI and have them choose a combatant to attack.
+I’m pleased with the results... just not happy about how long it took to complete.
+Next, I will be working on enemy AI and having them choose a combatant to attack.

 # The Future of Project July

-Project July will be a much more of a long-term project than I initially thought, and it will likely just be me working on the core mechanics whenever I have the spare time for quite a while.
-On the other hand, though, I have started work on a smaller, mobile RPG in Unity that will hopefully be much more lucrative in the short-term.
+Project July will be a much more of a long-term project than I initially thought and it will likely just be me working on the core mechanics whenever I have the spare time for quite a while.
+On the other hand, though, I have started work on a smaller, mobile game in Unity that will hopefully be a much more lucrative project in the short-term.
 I will probably write a post about that project very soon.

-When starting this blog I thought I could turn into a writing powerhouse that could probably get two or three posts out a month at least.
+When starting this blog I thought I could turn into a writing powerhouse that could get two or three posts out a month at least.
 That hasn’t happened.
 Writing has not become a habit but I’m now getting serious about turning it into one.
 I’m also looking to create more content on different online platforms so that I can create and grow a personal brand while I’m on this game-creating journey.

-Until next time (definitely within a month).
+Until next time.
+Hopefully within a months time.

 [blender_attack_animation]: https://res.cloudinary.com/dyzej76ig/image/upload/v1532616927/project-july-update-2/pj_attack.gif
 [actionspec_godot_node]: https://res.cloudinary.com/dyzej76ig/image/upload/v1532616947/project-july-update-2/pj_actionspec_node.png